anonymousturtle433/Anonymized-Risk-Environment/README.md

 Gym environment for the risk game by hasbro, so far quite basic and unstable can be installed by "python setup.py install"

-The code has been extended from the base repo - https://github.com/leoandeol/gym-risk
+The code has been extended from the following base repo - https://github.com/leoandeol/gym-risk

 # Installation
 The risk game is setup with 5 continents and 21 territories in total.